jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 # AAA_uofi_urb_splunkmgmt_APP
+## Details
-App for Splunk Cloud .conf changes
+Description : App for Splunk Cloud .conf changes

+Version : 1.0.0

+## Updating & Deploying
 To update this app, make all changes and additions in this GitHub repo.

 Once done, download this folder and add it to a locally running Splunk instance, `%SPLUNK_HOME%\etc\apps\AAA_uofi_urb_splunkmgmt_APP`